AllenLeeyn/ascii-art-web/README.md

     genArt--Missing files-->missing;
 ```

-1. In main, checkRequired() function checks if all necessary files (such as templates, static resources, etc.) exist in the project folder.
+1. In main(), generator.GetStyles() and template.Must() load the neccessary files into memory before starting the server. `index.html` and `error.html` is loaded into `indexTmpl` and `errorTmpl` respectively.
-2. `/static` is defined as static server route to server static files effectively to clients.
+2. `/static/` is defined as static server route to server static files `/assets/static/`effectively to clients.
-3. The homeHandler() function is registered to the pattern `/`, handling incoming requests to the root (in this situation, it is effectively handling all incoming requests other than `/static`).
+3. The homeHandler() function is registered to the pattern `/`, handling incoming requests to the root (in this situation, it is effectively handling all incoming requests other than `/static`). `/` and `/ascii-art` are considered valid URL by homeHandler().
 4. http.ListenAndServe("8080") starts listening on local port 8080 and use the [DefaultServeMux] to handle requests.
 5. The client (browser application) can send HTTP requests to the server.
 If it is valid, the server will reply with a HTTP response (HTML page) and the 200 status code.
-Else, an error page with 404 status code.
+Else, an error page with error status code.
-5. If it is a valid `GET` request, getTemplate() is called. getTemplate() uses the html.Template.ParseFiles() and Execute() to generate the response file (HTML).
+5. If it is a valid `GET` request, homeHandler calls `indexTmpl.Execute()` to generate the response file (HTML).
 6. The response (home page) is display by the client and the user can input the desired parameters.
-When the `Generate ASCII Art` button is hit, a POST request is sent to the server with the user input.
+When the `Generate ASCII Art` button is hit, a POST request is sent to `/ascii-art` with the user input.
 7. If it is a `POST` request, handlePost() is called and in it:
     - we grab the user inputs using getFormInputs() (http.Request.ParseForm())
     - we generate the output with GenArt()
-    - and getTemplate() to generate the response with the output
+    - and `indexTmpl.Execute()` to generate the response with the output

 Note:
 - net/http help us starts the server, listen and handles the requests.